 - Allow transparency to be defined by a percentage rather than just the graphical slide bar to allow consistent display between layers

-- Keep the profile axes fixed during animations instead of jumping around, or at least allow the axis scales to be customised similar to 1D graphing capabilities
+- Keep the profile axes fixed during animations instead of jumping around, or at least allow the axis scales to be customised similar to 1D graphing capabilities (WORKAROUND: WaterRIDE’s beta version is just about there with this capability – we’ll update this post when it’s available)

 - Allow animation of multiple profiles (currently only one profile will animate, while the rest stay stuck on the original time step)